textpotential/bibliarchic/chapt4.md

 This new digital image interface will carry on some of the affordances of the parchment codex, will also erase others, and will introduce new possibilities in interface.
 In this process of translation, digitization affords many things including storage, access, disassembly, recombination, and new perspectives.

 ### Storage and Access ###

+Remaining largely intact for well over 1500 years, Codex Sinaiticus has benefited from rather successful preservation and storage techniques throughout its lifetime.
+Yet, parchment decays with use.
-Though it seems strange to question the long term preservation and storage of an artifact that has remained largely in tact for well over 1500 years, capturing and storing high definition digital images of Codex Sinaiticus on redundant hard disk media that are not subject to the same long term environmental effects as parchment provides a diversified preservation plan to promote opportunities for engaging this codex even as the parchment and ink become more fragile with time.
+Capturing and storing high definition digital images of Codex Sinaiticus on redundant hard disk media that are not subject to the same long term environmental effects as parchment provides a diversified preservation plan to promote opportunities for engaging this codex even as the parchment and ink become more fragile with time.
 This storage on disk preserves access to one particular interface with Codex Sinaiticus, the digital image.
 There is careful work being done in all four locations that house portions of the parchment codex interface to provide appropriate storage facilities and practices to minimize the environmental impact of light, skin oils, and humidity on the ancient book.
 Similarly, the storage of the digital artifacts produced by the imaging process have to take into consideration the environmental conditions that might compromise the long term integrity of this particular interface of Codex Sinaiticus.
-With the emergence of distributed storage solutions, redundant copies of the digital image files can be stored in several locations all around the world to protect from any accidental damage or loss due to unplanned environmental events in one location, such as a fire, an earthquake, or a tsunami.[^9] The continuities in the storage and preservation demands for both the parchment interface and the digital image interface reinforce that digitization is a material media translation, not a virtual copy of a material original.
+With the emergence of distributed storage solutions, redundant copies of the digital image files can be stored in several locations all around the world to protect from any accidental damage or loss due to unplanned environmental events in one location, such as a fire, an earthquake, or a tsunami.[^9]
+Digital storage solutions also have to take into consideration the environmental conditions of the storage facilities, such as temperature and humidity, so that the electronics holding the digital files are not damaged.
+Digital image files themselves can also degrade over time, so whatever storage solutions are used for digital artifacts such as the high resolution images of Codex Sinaiticus must involve checking and repairing degradations in the digital files.[^preservation]
+The continuities in the storage and preservation demands for both the parchment interface and the digital image interface reinforce that digitization is a material media translation, not a virtual copy of a material original.
 Both interfaces have important materialities that shape their preservation and their use.

+[^preservation]: The Codex Sinaiticus Project has not publicized any details regarding their digital preservation techniques.
+A great example of this kind of material preservation at the digital scale can be found in the preservation process used by the USC Shoah Foundation to monitor and maintain the integrity of its massive collection of digitized testimonies of Holocaust survivors.
+For details on the technologies involved in this digital preservation, see the Foundation's video about preservation at http://sfi.usc.edu/vha/preservation.
+For another detailed account of the factors considered in a digitization project, see Diane Bockrath et al., “Parchment to Pixel: The Walters Islamic Manuscript Digital Project,” *Art Documentation: Bulletin of the Art Libraries Society of North America* 29, no.
+2 (Fall 2010): 14–20.

 One of the main differences between the materiality of physical storage and digital storage is the means of access.
 In the case of the physical parchment manuscript, access simply demands being spatially collocated with the manuscript, having the appropriate permissions to handle the manuscript, and the sensory capacities to see, touch, smell, or hear this particular bible interface.